GammaCascade/GCascade/README.md

 Due to LFS file size restrictions, functional libraries must be downloaded from Zenodo.

-Auxiliary libraries are also mount in the Zenodo repo.
+Auxiliary libraries are also mount in the Zenodo repo: https://zenodo.org/doi/10.5281/zenodo.13154969.

 # V4